heiswayi/heiswayi.nrird.com/_posts/2018/2018-08-19-cascaded-combobox-in-mvvm.md

 The public properties in the code above are usually used to bind with the _View_.
 In order for the _ViewModel_ to participate in two-way data binding with the _View_, the setter property must raise the **PropertyChanged** event using `OnPropertyChanged("PropertyName");` method.

-View model satisfies this requirement by implementing the [INotifyPropertyChanged](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx) interface and raising the **PropertyChanged** event when a property is changed.
+_ViewModel_ satisfies this requirement by implementing the [INotifyPropertyChanged](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx) interface and raising the **PropertyChanged** event when a property is changed.
 Listeners can respond appropriately to the property changes when they occur.
-You may refer to `ViewModelBase.cs` file on how it was implemented.
+You may refer to ViewModelBase.cs file on how it was implemented.

 ### Connecting the ViewModel to the View

-There are many approaches to connect a view model to a view, including direct relations and container-based approaches.
-However, all share the same goal, which is for the view to have a view model assigned to its **DataContext** property.
-Views can be connected to view models in a code-behind file (C#), or in the view itself (XAML).
+There are many approaches to connect a _ViewModel_ to a _View_, including direct relations and container-based approaches.
+However, all share the same goal, which is for the _View_ to have a _ViewModel_ assigned to its **DataContext** property. _View_ can be connected to _ViewModel_ in a code-behind file (C#), or in the _View_ itself (XAML).

-In this example, I connected the view model from the view itself.
-So, I don't need to touch the code-behind file.
-I used `MainWindow.xaml` file as the main window UI for this tutorial:
+In this example, I connected the _ViewModel_ from the _View_ itself.
+So, I don't need to touch the UI code-behind file.
+I used MainWindow.xaml file as the main window UI for this example:

 ```xml
 <Window x:Class="ComboBoxMVVMExample.MainWindow"